Associate Professor in History

 Edited Special Issues of Journals

-Labour History, Special Issue, Frank Bongiorno, Raelene Frances and Bruce Scates (eds), Labour and the Great War: the Australian Working Class and the Making of Anzac, [forthcoming No. 106, May 2014].
+Frank Bongiorno, Raelene Frances and Bruce Scates (eds), Labour and the Great War: the Australian Working Class and the Making of Anzac, a special issue of Labour History, No. 106, May 2014.

 Journal of Australian Colonial History, Special Issue, David Andrew Roberts and Frank Bongiorno (eds), Russel Ward: Reflections on a Legend, Vol. 10, No. 2, 2008.